 Unique Education – WWI offers education in key verticals for the first time ever in India, namely:

-a.
-Producing – WWI started India’s first programme for Producers (in 2006).
+b.
+Producing – WWI started India’s first Producing programme in 2006

-c.
-Content Creation, Audience Development & Monetisation for YouTube – India’s only institute running this Google-certified specialised training.
+d.
+Content Creation, Audience Development & Monetisation for YouTube – India’s only institute running this Google-certified specialized training, since 2015.

 WWI is rated in 2015 by Forbes India as among the ‘Top Institutes of Influence’ globally.

 WWI has partnered with several global Film, Media & Technology giants to set up 5 Technology & Innovation Labs on campus:

 - The Sony Media Technology Center – 2010